cristianmedeiros/hubot-pull-request/README.md

 A hubot script that handles merge requests (Gitlab) and pull requests (Github).

+## Tiny note

+- Github is not yet supported.

 ## Installation

 Add `hubot-pull-request` to your `package.json` file: